Setup a Bearded Dragon Habitat Like a BOSS!

 Glass Aquarium with Screen Top – Much cheaper option by finding an aquarium and purchasing a screen top for it.
 Look at local pet stores, reptile shows and used markets such as Craigslist and Offer Up.

-Bearded Dragon Kit Setups – These are what most first time owners start with (they are what’s available at the reptile store you buy your bearded dragon from).
+Bearded Dragon Starter Kits – These are what most first time owners start with (they are what’s available at the reptile store you buy your bearded dragon from).
 We don’t recommend them as you will end out eventually replacing many pieces of the kit.

 Custom Brand Enclosures – Usually made out of Melamine or PVC material.
 These are custom type enclosures and make great display units.
 Some companies like Vision Cages and Showcase Cages offer a variety.